Hemanth21k/e-Pharmacy-App/README.md

  ### Challenges

  The twilio API used here could only send SMS to twilio-registered phone numbers.
-If you want to send SMS to any phonr number you need to subscribe their premium pack.
+If you want to send SMS to any phone number you need to subscribe their premium pack.

  ### Contributed By:
   - Shreya